olivia76/cpp-sas7bdat/README.md

 ## Summary

-This is a toy project with cmake and C++ external polymorphism.
+This is a c++ 17 implementation of a SAS7BDAT file reader.
+This project also provides a python and R interface.

-This project is a C++17 implementation of a SAS7BDAT file reader based on different existing projects:
+This is a toy project with cmake and C++ external polymorphism based on different existing projects:

 - https://github.com/WizardMac/ReadStat/